JanneMattila/www/docs/_posts/2024/11/2024-11-18-logic-app-and-easyauth.markdown

 Let's quickly study the token in [jwt.ms](https://jwt.ms/):

-{% include imageEmbed.html width="80%" height="80%" link="/assets/posts/2024/11/18/logic-app-and-easyauth/jwt1.png" %}
+{% include imageEmbed.html width="70%" height="70%" link="/assets/posts/2024/11/18/logic-app-and-easyauth/jwt1.png" %}

 We can see that:

-- Intended audience of the token matches the `Integration Workflow`
+- The intended audience (`aud`) of the token matches the `Integration Workflow`
-- AppId matches the `Integration Client 1`
+- Application ID (`appid`) matches the `Integration Client 1`

-Now, we can test the Logic App with the `client1` application:
+Now, we can test invoking the Logic App with the token:

 ```powershell
 Invoke-RestMethod `